-Through CAN’s centralized approach, an on-site medical evaluation by a child abuse medical expert is available for the first time in the State of Oklahoma as a standard component of child abuse investigations.
+Through CAN’s centralized approach, an on-site medical evaluation is conducted by a board certified pediatrician with a subspecialty in child abuse.
+These medical evaluations are a standard component of child abuse investigations.

-Law enforcement and child welfare investigators no longer must search for community providers who are willing to “get involved” or wait in hospital emergency rooms.
-At the Children’s Advocacy Center, medical experts provide readily available child abuse medical evaluations.
+Law enforcement and child welfare investigators no longer must search for community providers who are willing to become involved in such a sensitive case or require children and families to wait in public hospital emergency rooms.
+At the Children’s Advocacy Center, trained medical experts are readily available to provide such medical evaluations.

 Comprehensive Information Helps Determine Abuse

 As a result of CAN’s unique, multidisciplinary team approach, child-abuse investigators have instant access to better, more complete information to determine whether abuse has occurred.
-Investigators attend regular team meetings to discuss cases with prosecutors, child welfare supervisors, law enforcement personnel, and medical and mental health experts.
+Investigators attend regular team meetings to discuss cases with experts in trauma, domestic violence, mental health, social work, child abuse/child welfare, law enforcement and medicine.